Here are a few remedies for Battlefield 6 crashing on PC, potentially due to Secure Boot, drivers, Anticheat, and more.

 Before beginning this guide, you need to ensure that your PC supports Secure Boot and that it’s enabled on your system.
 You can check this by using the system information tool.
 Under System Summary, it should say Secure Boot – On, which means it’s enabled.
 Otherwise, the game won’t start.

-If you are using a modern PC, say Ryzen 3000 Series or UP.
-Then, do the following steps to enable Secure Boot.
+If you are using a modern PC, such as the Ryzen 3000 Series or UP.
+Then, perform the following steps to enable Secure Boot.

 - Restart your PC and enter BIOS (usually F2, Delete, or F10 during startup).